The Terror (TV series): Season 1

 The first season received positive reviews from critics.
-On Rotten Tomatoes, the season has a 94% rating based on 70 reviews, with an average rating of 8.1/10.
+On Rotten Tomatoes, the season has a 94% rating based on 69 reviews.
 The website's critical consensus reads: "A thriller wrapped in a prestige drama package, The Terror makes for gripping, atmospheric supernatural horror."
 On Metacritic, which uses a weighted average, the season has a score of 76 out of 100, based on 20 critics, indicating "generally favorable reviews".

 Season 2

 The second season also received positive reviews from critics.
-On Rotten Tomatoes, the season has an 80% rating based on 46 reviews, with an average rating of 7/10.
+On Rotten Tomatoes, the season has an 80% rating based on 46 reviews.
 The website's critical consensus reads: "Real-world and supernatural horrors collide in Infamy, an exceptionally well-crafted ghost story that creeps under the skin and stays there."
 On Metacritic, the season has a score of 75 out of 100, based on 17 critics, indicating "generally favorable reviews".

+Season 3

+The third season received generally positive reviews from critics.
+On Rotten Tomatoes, the season has a 95% rating based on 21 reviews.
+The website's critical consensus reads: "Dan Stevens and a game supporting cast deliver well-rounded performances with nuance and verve in this latest installment of The Terror, which humanely depicts its subject's troubles with mental health and supernatural frights."
+On Metacritic, the season has a score of 71 out of 100, based on 11 critics, indicating "generally favorable reviews".